Madea's Big Happy Family

 Madea's Big Happy Family is a 2010 American stage play created, produced, written, and directed by Tyler Perry.
 It stars Tyler Perry as Mabel "Madea" Simmons and Cassi Davis as Aunt Bam.
 The play also marks the debut appearance of Aunt Bam played by Davis.
 Perry began writing the show after the death of his mother Willie Maxine Perry on December 8, 2009.
 The main character of Shirley is based on her.
-The live performance released on DVD (November 23, 2010) was recorded live in Atlanta at the Cobb Energy Performing Arts Centre on July 16 - 17, 2010.
+The live performance released on DVD on November 23, 2010 was recorded live in Atlanta at the Cobb Energy Performing Arts Centre in July 2010.
+The play was performed 125 times in 126 days over the course of its 2010 tour.

 Plot

 Shirley (Chandra Currelley-Young), accompanied by Aunt Bam (Cassi Davis), visits Dr. Frank Wallace (Omarr Dixon).
 Dr. Wallace tells Shirley that her cancer is active and she might have 4–6 weeks left.
 Later, Aunt Bam tells Shirley that she invited Madea to come over and help her when she tells her children the news.
 The scene later switches to the house where Joyce (Cheryl Pepsii Riley) shows up and informs Shirley that she called everybody, later Aunt Bam complains about the fact that she still doesn't have a man.
 Soon enough, Madea (Tyler Perry) arrives, ready to help Shirley.

 When Tammy (Crissy Collins) shows up, Madea informs her that she's very angry with her and her husband Harold (Danny Clay): she gave them $275 to fix her car and it didn't start.
 Byron (Jeffery Lewis) and his girlfriend Rose (Chontelle Moore) arrive, and Aunt Bam tells Rose she wants her $20, which Rose borrowed about a year ago.
 Rose says it's petty to ask for such a small amount of money back, then reveals that she dropped $900 on eyeshadow and shoes.
 Madea convinces Aunt Bam to chase after Rose.
 Kimberly (Támar Davis) arrives demanding to know why her sisters summoned her to the house, but they don't know themselves.
 When Donnie (Zuri Craig) comes, he tries to kiss Aunt Bam and Madea, who warns him that she got H1N1 from his last kiss.
 When Madea quizzes him, he says he's 17 and in the 6th grade, to which she responds that at least he's in school and his children will know he's right down the hall from their classrooms.
 Harold arrives and Madea repeats what she told Tammy, and now that they're both here she tells them both that if her car isn't fixed when she's ready to leave, they'll have to run like hell.
 Kimberly's husband, Jason (Rico Ball) rushes in to announce that Uncle Monroe (Palmer Williams Jr.) has arrived; everyone hides their stuff because he's a crack cocaine-addicted kleptomaniac.
 Uncle Monroe has barely stepped inside when he thinks he smells drugs in the kitchen, which makes him hurry.